Tinkoff/linters/packages/eslint-config/README.md

-# eslint-config-tinkoff
+# @tinkoff/eslint-config

 ESlint plugin includes Tinkoff rules for JS and TS codebase.
+Better to use with framework-oriented packages `@tinkoff/eslint-config-react` or `@tinkoff/eslint-config-angular`

 ## Usage